Skip to content

 docker compose up -d

-By using docker compose ps, you should be able to see both nginx-proxy and puppygraph containers in the Up state.
+By using docker compose ps, you should be able to see central-nginx, nginx-proxy, puppygraph, and puppygraph2 containers in the Up state.

 Access the PuppyGraph